 When you implement a rolling forecast, you create a business model that can adjust in response to new data.
 This lets you more rapidly adapt the financial plan to changes and keep it up-to-date.
 It also increases your control over finances.

-In both types of financial planning, the finished budget or forecast is only as good as the data you’re working with.
-For increased control over and better access to your data, consider investing in business process improvement software.
+In both these types of financial planning, you can’t make a reliable budget or forecast unless you’re working with reliable data.
+For increased control over budgets and better access to your data, consider investing in business process improvement software.